jmeistrich/rnl-conf-2025/slides/slides.md

 <img src="/media/downloads.png" class="max-h-[540px] rounded-lg" />

 <!--
-I've heard that nobody builds desktop apps anymore, but I don't think that's true.
+I've been hearing that nobody builds desktop apps anymore, but I don't think that's true.
 Electron is actually downloaded almost as much as Expo.

 But these apps are huge, they use a ton of memory, and they don't feel as good as they should.